Sidos888/Connect/docs/REVIEWER_LOGIN_OVERRIDE.md

 ## Testing

 ### Test Reviewer Login
-1. Build app for TestFlight/Review
+1. Build app for TestFlight/Review (or run in development mode)
-2. Open login modal
+2. Open login modal (click "Sign In" button)
-3. Enter: `reviewer@connectos.app`
+3. Enter email: `reviewer@connectos.app`
-4. Password field should appear
+4. **Password field should automatically appear** (no separate page)
 5. Enter password: `SomethingStrong123!`
-6. Click "Continue"
+6. Click "Sign In"
 7. Should log in and redirect to `/my-life`

 ### Test Normal Users
+1. Open login modal
-1. Enter any other email
+2. Enter any other email (e.g., `test@example.com`)
-2. Password field should NOT appear
+3. Password field should NOT appear
-3. OTP flow should work normally
+4. OTP flow should work normally
+5. Regular users should never see any difference

 ## Supabase Setup